 The Doha Amendment to the Kyoto Protocol

 On 30 November 2015, New Zealand accepted the Doha Amendment to the Kyoto Protocol.
 The amendment was created at the 18th Conference of the Parties under the UNFCCC, which was held in Doha, Qatar.
 The amendment establishes a second commitment period under the Kyoto Protocol which runs from 2013 until 2020.
 By accepting the Doha Amendment, New Zealand signalled its support for the second commitment period and for the ongoing climate change negotiations.

 A number of Parties to the UNFCCC have tabled emissions reductions targets for this period.
 New Zealand also has a 2020 emissions target, however as explained below this has been taken under the UNFCCC rather than the Kyoto Protocol.

 The amendment will only come into force when 144 parties under the UNFCCC have accepted it.
 As of 3 May 2018, 112 parties have accepted the Doha Amendment.

 For more information see National interest analysis - Doha Amendment to the Kyoto Protocol [PDF, 74.6 KB] [New Zealand Parliament website].

-In 2009, the Government decided that New Zealand would take an emissions reduction commitment for the period 2013-2020 under the UNFCCC (the Kyoto Protocol parent body) rather than under the Kyoto Protocol itself.
-This positions New Zealand well for the Paris climate change agreement due to come into force after 2020.
-The Paris Agreement is to apply to all countries (developed and developing) with equal legal force.
+In 2009, the Government decided that New Zealand would take an emissions reduction target for the period 2013-2020 under the UNFCCC (the Kyoto Protocol parent body) rather than under the Kyoto Protocol itself.

 New Zealand’s post-2020 commitment (the Paris Agreement)